sukykaur/AzureNIST800-171/PaaSWAOverview.md

 -	[Change Tracking](https://docs.microsoft.com/en-us/azure/automation/automation-change-tracking): The Change Tracking solution allows customers to easily identify changes in the environment.

 **Azure Monitor**
-[Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in customers' Azure resources.
+[Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in their Azure resources.

 **Application Insights**
 [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) is an extensible Application Performance Management service for web developers on multiple platforms.
 Application Insights detects performance anomalies and customers can use it to monitor the live web application.
-It includes powerful analytics tools to help customers diagnose issues and to understand what users actually do with their app.
+It includes powerful analytics tools to help customers diagnose issues and to understand what users do with their app.
 It's designed to help customers continuously improve performance and usability.

 ## Threat model